pingswept/me30-website/content/notes/amplification.md

 ## Strain gauges ##

 A strain gauge is a small wire that changes resistance when it is stretched.
 The strain gauges we'll use in ME 30 are made of constantan, an alloy of copper and nickel.
 The constantan is attached in a serpentine shape to a polyimide film.
-The 14 sections in the serpentine shape means that the wire behaves like 14 resistors in series, each of which increases in resistance by a few ohms when stretched, and decreases in resistance when compressed.
+The 14 sections in the serpentine shape means that the wire behaves like 14 resistors in series, each of which increases in resistance when stretched and decreases in resistance when compressed.
+A typical strain gauge has a total baseline resistance somewhere between 100 and 1000 Ω. That value changes by a few ohms when the wire changes in length.

 ![Photo of a strain gauge](/img/strain_gauge.jpg) Photo credit: [Pleriche - Own work, CC BY-SA 4.0](https://commons.wikimedia.org/w/index.php?curid=61871859)